rust-br/rust-book-pt-br/second-edition/src/ch07-01-mod-and-the-filesystem.md

 warnings though).
 Our module layout still looks like this, which is exactly the same as it did when we had all the code in *src/lib.rs* in Listing 7-3:

-Agora, quando tentamos executar `cargo build`, a compilação funcionará (embora ainda iremos teremos avisos).
+Agora, quando tentamos executar `cargo build`, a compilação funcionará (embora ainda teremos avisos).
 Nosso layout do módulo ainda parece assim, que é exatamente o o mesmo que ocorreu quando tínhamos todo o código em *src/lib.rs* na Listagem 7-3: